janeshsutharios/TechBlogs/docs/iOS/OOPS-Concepts/POP-Conccepts.md

-## Swift is often described as a Protocol-Oriented Programming (POP) language.
+### Swift is often described as a Protocol-Oriented Programming (POP) language.
 This means Swift emphasizes the use of protocols as a fundamental way to structure and organize code, promoting flexibility and reusability.
 While Swift also supports object-oriented programming (OOP), POP is a core part of its design philosophy

 Here's a **comprehensive set of practical examples** demonstrating all key use cases for protocols in Swift, with complete implementations:

-## Here some example by usin protocols
 ### **1. Heterogeneous Collections (Payment System)**
 ```swift
 protocol PaymentMethod {